robfletcher/strikt/site/src/jbake/content/user-guide/assertion-styles.md

 Produces the output:

 ```
-Expect that "fnord" (1 failure)
+▼ Expect that "fnord":
+  ✓ is an instance of java.lang.String
-    has length 1 : found 5
+  ✗ has length 1 : found 5
 ```

 Notice that the `isUpperCase()` assertion is not applied as the earlier `hasLength(1)` assertion failed.

 ## Block assertions

-Block assertions are declared in a lambda whose receiver is an `Assertion<T>` object.
+Block assertions are declared in a lambda whose receiver is an `Assertion.Builder<T>` object.
 They allow multiple assertions (or assertion chains) to be evaluated against the subject.

 Block assertions do _not_ fail fast.